Brooks Hyperion Max 2 Running Shoe Review

 See details on graph tool

-The heel is decently cushioned, offering especially effective impact absorption at higher forces.
+The heel is decently cushioned, offering especially effective impact absorption at medium forces (the impact range that most runners fall into).
 Overall, it offers a balanced level of cushioning, comfortable enough for longer runs without feeling overly plush.

 Forefoot Cushioning